 These two members obviously had very different experiences with politics and the Gospel.
 But they both highlight critical principles about the intersection of faith and politics that we need to learn and apply if our country and our Church membership are to remain intact.

-Principle #1: The Church is likely more ideologically diverse than you think
+Principle #1: The Church is not political

 Like the film critic, we primarily interact on a day-to-day basis with Church members of our own wards and stakes.
 Our local area may very well lean heavily to one side of the political aisle or the other.
 And even within those local areas, we primarily interact with friends in our own demographics who share our same interests and likely our same political leanings.
 Like the film critic, we tend to live in ideological bubbles.